 - Remove the froth at the top by passing through a fine sieve or skim from the top with a spoon.

 - Pour into an airtight jug.
 Will keep in the fridge for 3-5 days.
 Natural separation will occur, just shake it up before serving.

-note: brown or golden flax will work fine.
+Brown or golden flax will work fine.
 I used brown, but have read that golden will give off a much milder flavor.

-note: feel free to use any date you have on hand or sweeten with honey, date syrup or rice syrup.
+Feel free to use any date you have on hand or sweeten with honey, date syrup or rice syrup.

 Let’s break it down!

 Set out all of your ingredients.
 I purchased the pantyhose at the dollar store for 50 cents.
 You can reuse it for future batches it’ll just take awhile to get clean.